Peacemaker Presents: The Vigilante/Eagly Double Feature!: Peaceful Vacation

 Peacemaker and his pet, Eagly, kill all the members of an organization called "Nazi Lizards" and return to their trailer.
 Realizing that they are not connecting, they decide to take a vacation to Alaska.
 Peacemaker interacts with the people sitting near him on the plane, when a gas appears and renders them all unconscious.

 The passengers wake up in a field, where a flight attendant and several others are shot and killed.
 Eagly finds the shooter and knocks them out of their tree, leading Peacemaker to snap the shooter's neck.
-Peacemaker puts on his uniform and decides to nickname a passenger, Kris, "Other Chris," annoying him.
+Peacemaker puts on his uniform and decides to nickname a passenger, Kris, "Other Chris", which annoys him.
 Peacemaker fights another attacker, who reveals that they are being hunted by the League of Assassins as part of an annual game.
 Peacemaker assures everyone he will get them home, but they get attacked again.
 Eagly rips the attacker's face off.
 The group try to find a defensible position, but Peacemaker gets stabbed.
 Other Chris pulls the sword out of Peacemaker while Eagly goes after the attacker.
 The other survivors kill the assassin while Peacemaker and Eagly recover from their injuries.

-Believing themselves to be safe, the survivors rest at a nearby cabin and tend to Peacemaker and Eagly.
-However, Other Chris attacks, revealing himself to be a member of the League.
+Believing themselves to be safe, the survivors rest at a nearby cabin and tend to Peacemaker and Eagly, but Other Chris attacks, revealing himself to be a member of the League.
 The other survivors watch the ensuing fight, which Peacemaker and Eagly win.
 The three remaining survivors decide to reward Peacemaker with sex for saving them.

 Publication history

-In October 2024 at New York Comic Con, DC Studios announced that a tie-in comic for DC Extended Universe (DCEU) Peacemaker (2022-2025) featuring Vigilante and Eagly from the series.
+At New York Comic Con held in October 2024, DC Studios announced a tie-in comic for DC Extended Universe (DCEU) Peacemaker (2022-2025) featuring Vigilante and Eagly from the series.
 Series creator James Gunn soon clarified that although it is promoting Peacemaker, the comic itself is not canon to the DC Universe (DCU).

 The Vigilante story, "A Time For Fables", was written by Tim Seeley with art by Mitch Gerads.
 Seeley expressed that he felt lucky to be able to write for Vigilante.
 The Eagly story, "Peaceful Vacation", was written by Rex Ogle, who expressed excitement to be able to "unleash [his] inner creative beast".
-The art was done by Matteo Lolli and John Kaliz.
+The art was done by Matteo Lolli and John Kalisz.
 The story is intended to be set between the first and second season of the television Peacemaker series, as Gunn worked as a story consultant on the comic.
 The comic spent a long time in preparation to accommodate Gunn's schedule as he took over DC Studios.

 The stories use separate art styles, with the art style of the Vigilante story allowing the reader to experience Vigilante's thought process.
 Each issue also features an entry in Vigilante's journal written by Freddie Stroma, who plays Vigilante in the series.

 The first issue was published on March 26, 2025.
 Earlier that month, official art was released featuring the two characters and Peacemaker by Darick Robertson, Matteo Lolli and Dan Panosian.